eslint/rfcs/designs/2024-report-unused-inline-configs/README.md

 An additional direction this RFC could propose would be to have the new unused inline config reporting act as a superset of unused disable directive reporting.

-However, deprecating `reportUnusedDisableDirectives` would be a disruptive breaking change.
+However, deprecating `reportUnusedDisableDirectives` would be a disruptive change and eventual disruptive breaking change.
 This RFC prefers keeping away from larger changes like that.
 A future change in a subsequent major version could take that on separately.